-How does UofL evaluate a student who chooses to not have their test scores considered?
+How does UofL evaluate a student who applies without ACT/SAT scores?

 We evaluate applicants using a holistic approach and factoring in variables beyond ACT/SAT scores.
 In the absence of test scores, our staff puts more emphasis on student’s grades and high school curriculum.
-Our goal has always been to consider all factors and make a decision centered around student success at the University of Louisville.
+Our goal is to consider all factors and make a decision centered around student success at the University of Louisville.

-If a student chooses to go ACT/SAT score optional, what additional materials may be requested?
+If a student applies without ACT/SAT scores, what additional materials may be requested?

-After initial review of a student's application, first-semester senior grades, a resume, and/or a Cardinal Principle essay may be required.
+After initial review of a student's application, first-semester senior grades, a student involvement resume, and/or a personal statement may be required.

 Our Honors Program, which requires a separate application, no longer considers ACT/SAT scores as a criteria for acceptance.

 If a student applies without ACT/SAT scores, are they eligible for any UofL scholarships?

 We are committed to making scholarship opportunities available to students, whether they apply with or without test scores.
 We strongly encourage students with qualifying test scores to submit those to automatically receive an award.
 Please visit the scholarship website for specific criteria and requirements.
 We look primarily at a student’s grades, high school curriculum and a student-involvement resume.
 For more information about the scholarship processes, students should reach out to their admission counselor.

 The following scholarships do not require test scores: